doorkeeper-gem/doorkeeper-devise-client/README.md

 If you want to test it out you can use our sample provider using [doorkeeper](http://github.com/applicake/doorkeeper) gem.
 It's available [here](http://doorkeeper-provider.herokuapp.com).
-In order to add your application and get your appication ID and SECRET [click here](http://doorkeeper-provider.herokuapp.com/oauth/application/new).
+In order to add your application and get your application ID and SECRET [click here](http://doorkeeper-provider.herokuapp.com/oauth/application/new).

 Now you are ready to start the app

-    rails s
+    bundle exec rails s